ACCESS-Community-Hub/access-iom3-configs/documentation/docs/pages/configurations/anu-tub.md

 model: mom6
 shortpath: /scratch/x77                       # replace with NCI project you are part of
 exe: /g/data/x77/ahg157/exes/MOM6/AG-07f0a144 # replace with path to MOM6 executable
-input: /g/data/x77/amh157/mom6/input/anu-tub  # replace with path to input, possible COSIMA path Chris mentioned
+input: /g/data/x77/amh157/mom6/input/anu-tub  # replace with path to input, see instructions below

 storage:
   gdata: